Scuderia Filipinetti

 Scuderia Filipinetti (also French name Ecurie Filipinetti) was a Swiss motor racing team that competed in sports car racing and occasionally in Formula One between 1962 and 1973.
-It was founded by Georges Filipinetti (1907-1973) to support Swiss driver Jo Siffert, but employed many other drivers including Jim Clark, Phil Hill and Ronnie Peterson.
-Filipinetti initially named the team as Ecurie Nationale Suisse, but changed it after complaints from the Automobile Club de Suisse.
+It was founded by Ferrari cars Swiss importer and former President of the Swiss Karting federation Georges Filipinetti (1907-1973) to give Swiss drivers a chance to progress into professional racing.
+Amongst them were Herbert Müller, Heinz Schiller and Jo Siffert.
+Filippinetti also employed many other drivers including Jim Clark, Phil Hill and Ronnie Peterson.
+The team was initially named Ecurie Nationale Suisse, but changed it after complaints from the Automobile Club de Suisse.

-The team ran its cars in a red and white livery and most often used Ferrari cars, although it also employed cars from other manufacturers like FIAT and Chevrolet; the team's 1968 Chevrolet Corvette L88 made its Le Mans debut in 1968 and returned for the 24 Hours of Le Mans five more times – consecutively – until 1973, a record that remains unbroken by any single chassis.
+The team ran its cars in a red and white livery and most often used Ferrari cars, although it also employed cars from other manufacturers like FIAT, Chevrolet and, for Formula One racing, Lotus.
+The team's 1968 Chevrolet Corvette L88 made its Le Mans debut in 1968 and returned for the 24 Hours of Le Mans five more times – consecutively – until 1973, a record that remains unbroken by any single chassis. Écurie Filipinetti's most successful season was 1966, when Willy Mairesse and Herbert Müller won the 50th edition of the Targa Florio, in a Porsche 906 entered by the team.
+In that same year Mairesse and Müller finished third in the 6 Hours of Monza, sharing a Ford GT40.

+The team had planned to enter the 1973 Formula One season with a McLaren M23 to be driven by Swiss driver Bruno Pescia.
+The project was abandoned after Georges Filipinetti's death on 3 May 1973.

 Drivers

 Noted drivers who drove from Scuderia Filipinetti between 1962 and 1973: